fodela/BackEnd_notes/deployment.md

 #### Problem with VMs

 Earlier, we learned that a VM is like a complete computer, with its own copy of an operating system and virtual hardware.
 While virtual machines work well for scaling applications, they can be resource-intensive since they virtualize an entire machine.
 This is where containers can be an improvement when you want to scale up your application.

+#### Why containers are light-weight?

+Containers run on the shared host OS instead of virtualizing an entire OS and hardware.
+Containers share the operating system kernel and partitioning the operating system’s resources.
+There are no virtual operating systems or virtual hardware in the container model, which reduces the total resources needed to run them.